FTBpro/count-von-count/README.md

       then you should be good to go.

-7. For the first time and every time you change the config or the code run `sudo ./lib/scripts/reload.sh`
+7. For the first time and every time you modify the `voncount.config` or the code - run `sudo ./lib/scripts/reload.sh`

 # Getting Started - Counting, Its easy as 1,2,3